OniDaito/S9Lab/_posts/2010-07-19-apache-git-and-mediawiki-to-manage-design-and-projects.markdown

 ---
 layout: post
 title: Apache, GIT and Mediawiki to manage design and projects
+introtext: I thought I'd put down my thoughts and experiences on keeping track of your personal projects and data.
+I've been through a lot of various methods.
+Everything is intertwined; backup, code repos, security, accessibility etc etc. My method certainly wont suit everyone but it may give you some thoughts.
+In a nutshell, I use Apache, GIT and Mediawiki on a small MiniITX machine with USB disk cloning to run all my systems.
+tags: server programming
+strapline: Project management is now fun!
 ---

 I thought I'd put down my thoughts and experiences on keeping track of your personal projects and data.
 I've been through a lot of various methods.
 Everything is intertwined; backup, code repos, security, accessibility etc etc. My method certainly wont suit everyone but it may give you some thoughts.
 In a nutshell, I use Apache, GIT and Mediawiki on a small MiniITX machine with USB disk cloning to run all my systems.